 If the levels of prostaglandins increase, it can trigger intense uterine contractions, causing oxygen to cut off temporarily to the parts of the muscle leading to painful periods.

-Primary dysmenorrhoea is period cramps caused by the regular activity of prostaglandins, which won’t negatively impact fertility.
+Primary dysmenorrhea is period cramps caused by the regular activity of prostaglandins, which won’t negatively impact fertility.
 Secondary dysmenorrhoea is period cramps caused by any disease or abnormalities of the reproductive system that adversely affect the fertility rate.

-Causes of Painful Periods
+What Causes of Painful Periods?

 Endometriosis